sdneon/node/doc/api/http2.md

     This is a credit based limit, existing `Http2Stream`s may cause this limit to be exceeded, but new `Http2Stream` instances will be rejected while this limit is exceeded.
-The current number of `Http2Stream` sessions, the current memory use of the header compression tables, current data queued to be sent, and unacknowledged `PING` and `SETTINGS` frames are all counted towards the current limit. **Default:** `10`.
+The current number of `Http2Stream` sessions, the current memory use of the header compression tables, header blocks retained by open streams, current data queued to be sent, and unacknowledged `PING` and `SETTINGS` frames are all counted towards the current limit. **Default:** `10`.
   * `maxHeaderListPairs` {number} Sets the maximum number of header entries.
     This is similar to [`server.maxHeadersCount`][] or
     [`request.maxHeadersCount`][] in the `node:http` module.
 The minimum value is `1`. **Default:** `128`.
+  * `maxOriginSetSize` {number} Sets the maximum number of uniq origin the sever can send via ORIGIN frames. **Default:** `128`.
   * `maxOutstandingPings` {number} Sets the maximum number of outstanding, unacknowledged pings. **Default:** `10`.
   * `maxReservedRemoteStreams` {number} Sets the maximum number of reserved push